 There are many different floor marking options to choose from.
 In addition to selecting the color that you would like, you can also choose from markings made for specific uses.
 For example, you can choose anti-slip floor marking tape that is made to provide added traction on slippery floors.
 This is an excellent option for use in doorways where the floor may be wet.

-You can also get markings that can glow in the dark (which can be found here), which are ideal for guiding people during emergencies or power outages.
+You can also get markings that can glow in the dark, which are ideal for guiding people during emergencies or power outages.
 If you are going to be installing markings in areas that get hot, cold or wet, make sure to choose the types of markings that are made to stand up to these conditions without a problem.